 Marketplace educational programs have been offered in the city of Chennai and in several rural areas in the states of Tamil Nadu and Andhra Pradesh, begun almost 15 years ago.
 In Chennai and in clusters of villages in Tamil Nadu, a partnership with Marketplace Literacy Communities (MLC Trust) has led to consumer and entrepreneurial education.
 In Tamil Nadu, the Micro Business Education (MBE) program, developed through a partnership with Madura Micro-Finance Limited (MMFL), has led to a series of video-based lessons for groups of women in rural villages.
 The lessons use a movie about empowerment that was produced in India for educational purposes as a platform.
 In Andhra Pradesh, with help from the Byrraju Foundation, we have created a series of video-based episodes that a classroom facilitator uses to stimulate group discussions and presentations by students.
 With partners, marketplace literacy has reached about 40,000 women in South India.

 We have been working with Oikos East Africa (OEA) to teach consumer and entrepreneurial education programs in tribal Maasai communities in Tanzania.
 These programs have focused first on creating community-based businesses for women, then teaching consumer skills.
-On average there have been 25 women per sub-village unit.
 When repeat sessions are offered, some women come back to encourage new participants to attend and learn what they can.
 Many students in these programs have applied what they have learned to make their money go further and started businesses making jewelry and clothing to afford a better lifestyle for their families.
 Through a grant to Oikos and a partnership with MLC, India, we are in the midst of a program to take marketplace literacy to 5,000 women in eight parts of Tanzania.

 Consumer and entrepreneurial education workshops have been offered in Uganda to people in a refugee settlement in Nakivale with help from the Office of the United Nations High Commissioner for Refugees (UNHCR).
-These workshops have been taught online via Skype by Madhu Viswanathan.
-This program is still very new, but some students have already benefited and begun sharing what they have learned.
+A training workshop was first offered online via Skype by Madhu Viswanathan to trainers who themselves are refugees.
+Now, they are regularly offering the program to people in the settlement reaching hundreds of refugees.

 Information available on the project website.